 Living by a seasonal calendar

-During First Foods feasts, Tukta helps sing ceremonial songs specifically for feasts that honor the First Foods.
+During First Foods feasts, Tuckta helps sing ceremonial songs specifically for feasts that honor the First Foods.
 His grandmother was a traditional food gatherer.

-“Some families opened their homes to people who couldn’t do it on their own,” Tukta said.
+“Some families opened their homes to people who couldn’t do it on their own,” Tuckta said.
 Warm Springs tribal members worked together to try and include everyone.

 Holding feasts to honor the foods was difficult, he said, but the absence of so many elders who passed away during the Covid-19 pandemic and held deep knowledge of the First Foods ceremonies, including drummers and singers, is a great loss of traditional knowledge.